Tropical Mirror: Introduction to tropical geometry

 \section{Introduction to tropical geometry}

-Here we briefly review the notion of tropical curves in projective spaces.
-Readers, familiar with the notion of tropical curves may refer to this section for notations used in later sections.
-To motivate the notations introduced in later parts of this section we will start with few simple examples of tropical limit of the smooth curve in projective space.
+Here, we briefly review the notion of tropical curves in projective spaces.
+Readers familiar with tropical curves may refer to this section for notations used in later sections.
+To motivate the notations introduced in later parts of this section, we will start with a few simple examples of tropicalization for smooth curves in projective space.